soitun/pearai-submodule/CONTRIBUTING.md

 ### 🧩 PearAI VS Code Extension

 The starting point for the VS Code extension is [activate.ts](./extensions/vscode/src/activation/activate.ts).
 The `activateExtension` function here will register all commands and load the PearAI GUI in the sidebar of the IDE as a webview.

-### 🔬 PearAI JetBrains Extension

-The JetBrains extension is currently in alpha testing.
-Please reach out on [Discord](https://discord.gg/vapESyrFmJ) if you are interested in contributing to its development.